fbertola/Natrix/README.md

 ## Key Features

-* Fast - leverages Compute Shaders to offloads most of the calculations to the GPU.
+* Fast - leverages Compute Shaders to offload most of the calculations to the GPU.
 * Built with BGFX rendering engine, supporting OpenGL, Vulkan, Metal and DirectX backends.
 * Vorticity confinement.
 * Fluid obstacles.